Movie Reviews: Into The Wild

 This movie hits the nail on the head for me...on a personal basis.
 It validates a lot of the life tenets I hold gospel - money and power being delusions, freedom at the core of living, institutions as an artificial value system (government, church, tradition), etc. I really felt for the guy.
 I'm haunted that I see parallelism between him and me.

 Without his maverick verve for life, this world seems a little duller.
-It doesn't matter if he was just a naive and stubborn idealist or a romantic adventurer in search of answers...he lived life while it lasted.
+It doesn't matter if he was just a naive and stubborn idealist or a romantic adventurer in search of answers...he pushed the boundaries of life in ways we can only fantasize.

 --- TheLoneRider